pjtunstall/ziggurats/README.md

 ## 1. Intention

-[Ziggurats](https://ziggurats.netlify.app/) is a little exercise I came up with to help me learn about the Canvas API and MVC architecture.

-It's my first attempt at writing something in the MVC style.
-I have a class called Model, one called View, and one called Controller.
-Controller imports Model and View, and calls their methods. `index.js` instantiates each, and calls the `startLoop` method of the Controller to set everything in motion.
-I was inspired by the [TodoMVC](https://todomvc.com/) ES6 example.
-My aim was to immitate the style to understand it better rather than because I thought it was particularly appropriate to this use case.
+[Ziggurats](https://ziggurats.netlify.app/) is an exercise I came up with to help me learn about the Canvas API and MVC architecture.
+It's my first attempt at writing something in this style.
+I took inspiration from the [TodoMVC](https://todomvc.com/) ES6 example.
+My aim was to imitate it to understand it better rather than because I thought it was particularly appropriate to this use case.

 It also turned into an exploration of some performance considerations.